zihan0822/rocket-chip-driver/README.md

 * [riscv-tests](https://github.com/riscv-software-src/riscv-tests/tree/b5ba87097c42aa41c56657e0ae049c2996e8d8d8): test and benchmark program
 * yosys: used to translate Verilog into Btor.
 Please build it from our [forked version](https://github.com/zihan0822/yosys/tree/btor-fix), which includes a few extensions to support translation of large chip designs.
+* git-lfs: used to download large precompiled Verilog and BTOR files for uploaded chip designs.

 #### Running Patronus
 ```